artmetla/DejaView/docs/instrumentation/tracing-sdk.md

 ## {#recording} Recording traces through the API

 _Tracing through the API is currently only supported with the in-process mode.
-When using system mode, use the `perfetto` cmdline client (see quickstart guides)._
+When using system mode, use the `dejaview` cmdline client (see quickstart guides)._

 First initialize a [TraceConfig](/docs/reference/trace-config-proto.autogen)